zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

 1. Create the following empty sets:
     1. Name server IP address and associated CDS RRset and its RRSIG records ("CDS RRsets").
-RRSIG records may be absent.
+The set of RRSIG records may be empty.
-    2. Name server IP address and associated DNSKEY RRset and its RRsig records ("DNSKEY RRsets").
-RRSIG records may be absent.
+    2. Name server IP address and associated DNSKEY RRset and its RRSIG records ("DNSKEY RRsets").
+The set of RRSIG records may be empty.
     3. Name server IP address ("No DNSKEY RRset").
     4. Name server IP address ("Mixed Delete CDS").
     5. Name server IP address ("Delete CDS").